What happens when there is a damage claim?

 1: If damage occurs during the rental period, the renter must report to owner and RentMyRide immediately.
 They should also send pictures, a detailed description of the incident, and the relevant information of all involved parties (names, contact information, insurance policy information, police information, etc.) to email@example.com as early as possible.

 2: If you believe that a renter has caused any damage to your car, you are required to document this damage, with the renter, on the “Trip Checklist” that was used to record outgoing damage at the start of the rental.
 Any new damage must be recorded on the “Trip Checklist” and signed by both renter and owner in order to qualify for cover.
-The owner has the right to send RentMyRide proof of any new damaged discovered 24 hours after the vehicle has been returned.
-The “Trip Checklist” must be sent to firstname.lastname@example.org within 24 hours after the return of the vehicle.
+The “Trip Checklist” must be sent to firstname.lastname@example.org right away after the return of the vehicle.

 3: RentMyRide will investigate the submission to determine if it meets coverage eligibility, (e.g., that the damage is neither pre-existing, nor “wear and tear“, and that it has been reported by the owner as required in item #2 above).
 RentMyRide will communicate the decision to both the renter and owner as soon as possible, usually within 24 hours of receiving the relevant information.